-The levels of this rubric are informed in part by M. Bennett's Developmental Model of Intercultural Sensitivity (Bennett, M.J.
-1993.
+The levels of this rubric are informed in part by Bennett's Developmental Model of Intercultural Sensitivity (Bennett, M. J. [1993].
 Towards ethnorelativism: A developmental model of intercultural sensitivity.
-In Education for the intercultural experience, ed.
-R. M. Paige, 22-71.
-Yarmouth, ME: Intercultural Press).
-In addition, the criteria in this rubric are informed in part by D.K.
-Deardorff's intercultural framework which is the first research-based consensus model of intercultural competence (Deardorff, D.K.
-2006.
+In R. M. Paige [Ed.], Education for the intercultural experience [pp. 22-71].
+Intercultural Press).
+In addition, the criteria in this rubric are informed in part by Deardorff's intercultural framework, which is the first research-based consensus model of intercultural competence (Deardorff, D. K. [2006].
 The identification and assessment of intercultural competence as a student outcome of internationalization.
-Journal of Studies in International Education 10(3): 241-266).
+Journal of Studies in International Education, 10[3], 241-266).
 It is also important to understand that intercultural knowledge and competence is more complex than what is reflected in this rubric.
-This rubric identifies six of the key components of intercultural knowledge and competence, but there are other components as identified in the Deardorff model and in other research.
+This rubric identifies six of the key components of intercultural knowledge and competence, but there are other components as identified in the Deardorff model and in additional research.

-- Culture: All knowledge and values shared by a group. - Cultural rules and biases: Boundaries within which an individual operates in order to feel a sense of belonging to a society or group, based on the values shared by that society or group. - Empathy: "Empathy is the imaginary participation in another person's experience, including emotional and intellectual dimensions, by imagining his or her perspective (not by assuming the person's position)".
-Bennett, J. 1998.
-Transition shock: Putting culture shock in perspective.
-In Basic concepts of intercultural communication, ed.
-M. Bennett, 215-224.
-Yarmouth, ME: Intercultural Press. - Intercultural experience: The experience of an interaction with an individual or groups of people whose culture is different from your own. - Intercultural/cultural differences: The differences in rules, behaviors, communication and biases, based on cultural values that are different from one's own culture. - Suspends judgment in valuing their interactions with culturally different others: Postpones assessment or evaluation (positive or negative) of interactions with people culturally different from one self.
+- Culture: All knowledge and values shared by a group. - Cultural rules and biases: Boundaries within which an individual operates in order to feel a sense of belonging to a society or group, based on the values shared by that society or group. - Empathy: "Empathy is the imaginary participation in another person's experience, including emotional and intellectual dimensions, by imagining his or her perspective (not by assuming the person's position)" (Bennett, 1998). - Intercultural experience: The experience of an interaction with an individual or groups of people whose culture is different from your own. - Intercultural/cultural differences: The differences in rules, behaviors, communication, and biases, based on cultural values that are different from one's own culture. - Suspends judgment in valuing their interactions with culturally different others: Postpones assessment or evaluation (positive or negative) of interactions with people culturally different from oneself.
 Disconnecting from the process of automatic judgment and taking time to reflect on possibly multiple meanings. - Worldview: Worldview is the cognitive and affective lens through which people construe their experiences and make sense of the world around them.

-INTERCULTURAL KNOWLEDGE AND COMPETENCE VALUE RUBRIC
+INTERCULTURAL KNOWLEDGE AND COMPETENCE VALUE RUBRIC AAC U